There are two common treatment options for a ruptured brain aneurysm.

 - Pain relievers, such as acetaminophen (Tylenol, others), may be used to treat headache pain.

 - Anti-seizure medications may be used to treat seizures related to a ruptured aneurysm.
-These medications include levetiracetam (Keppra), phenytoin (Dilantin, Phenytek, others) and valproic acid (Depakene).
+These medications include levetiracetam (Keppra), phenytoin (Dilantin, Phenytek, others), valproic acid (Depakene) and others.

 - Rehabilitative therapy.
-Damage to the brain from a subarachnoid hemorrhage usually results in the need for physical, speech and occupational therapy to relearn skills.
+Damage to the brain from a subarachnoid hemorrhage may result in the need for physical, speech and occupational therapy to relearn skills.

 Treating unruptured brain aneurysms

 Surgical clipping or endovascular coiling can be used to seal off an unruptured brain aneurysm and help prevent a future rupture.
-However, the known risks of the procedures may outweigh the potential benefit.
+However, in some unruptured aneurysms, the known risks of the procedures may outweigh the potential benefit.

 - Your age and general health